-One positive bit of news: Staying beyond the expiration date on your original F-1 visa is not a status violation.
+One positive bit of news: Staying beyond the expiration date shown on your original F-1 visa is not a status violation.
 Your student visa, unlike your I-20, is mainly an entry document.
 So the expiration date there shows the last date you can use it to enter the United States, not the date by which you have to leave the United States.
 But if you do leave the United States with an expired visa, you will have to renew the visa at a U.S. consulate before returning.

 When in doubt about whether something you are planning to do will be a violation of your visa or student status, talk to your school's DSO.
 It is especially important to talk issues over with the DSO before you take action, because once you have violated your status, the DSO must report you to USCIS.

 USCIS does not expect you to drag yourself to school if you come down with a serious illness or become pregnant.
-If this happens, talk to your DSO so that he or she understands the situation and doesn't report your absence from school to USCIS.
+If something of a medical nature happens, talk to your DSO so that they understand the situation and don't report your absence from school to USCIS.

 F-1 students whose school follows a quarter or a trimester calendar can shift their summer vacation to another season, so long as they study for a whole academic year first.
 Exam periods (when the school gives you a couple of weeks off from classes to study for exams) are similarly not considered to break your F-1 status.